 Although he doesn’t have the height of some of the fastest servers of all time, Roddick can match any of them for pace.
 He has a unique service action, coiling his body with a big knee bend, which he could unleash to generate huge power.

-Roddick possessed a good second serve too, especially using the kick, generating a lot of topspin to get the ball bouncing up high off the court.
+Roddick possessed a good second serve too, especially using the kick serve, generating a lot of topspin to get the ball bouncing up high off the court.